 - July 2014, Maryland: $32,951 Verdict: A 49-year-old HVAC contractor was stopped at an intersection near BWI Airport when he was rear-ended.
 He treated at a local clinic that same evening where he was diagnosed with two fractured ribs.
 He sought physical therapy treatment for eight weeks following the accident.
 The man filed suit against the driver who rear-ended him.
 His lawsuit claimed the other driver failed to keep a proper lookout.
 The defendant did not dispute that she struck the plaintiff’s vehicle.
 Instead, the battlefield was the extent of his injuries.
 They presented their arguments to the Allegany County Circuit Court, where a jury rendered a $32,951 verdict for the Plaintiff.

 - April 2014, Maryland: $412,737.77 Verdict: A 30-year-old bartender was riding as a passenger in a vehicle traveling northbound on Ritchie Highway in Glen Burnie.
 Her driver attempted to make a left turn across the southbound lanes of traffic.
-They were struck by a southbound travelling vehicle.
-She was transported to a local emergency room and treated for three fractured ribs, body bruising and neck and back injuries.
-She sued her driver for negligence.
+They were struck by a southbound traveling vehicle.
+She was transported to a local emergency room.
+The ER doctors diagnosed three fractured ribs.
+She also had body bruising and neck and back injuries.
+She sued her driver for negligence in Anne Arundel County Circuit Court.
 The lawsuit argued the at-fault driver failed to yield the right-of-way.
 The defendant did not dispute Plaintiff’s rib injuries.
 Instead, the insurance company claimed the treatment plaintiff received for her neck and back injuries were excessive and unnecessary.
 An Anne Arundel County jury returned a $412,737.77 verdict for the plaintiff.

 - July 2013, Maryland: $79,831 Verdict: This is another "primarily broken ribs" injury case with a similar result as the one above.
 A 30-year-old forklift operator was struck by a large pick-up truck while walking on the shoulder of Ft.
 Smallwood Road in Pasadena late one evening.
 She was rushed by ambulance from the scene where she was admitted to Shock Trauma for two days.
 She was treated for seven fractured ribs, lacerations to her spleen and liver, and soft tissue injuries.
 She sued the driver for negligence.
 Defendant contended Plaintiff was contributorily negligent.
 The defense was she was walking in the middle of the road.
 Plaintiff argued she was legally walking with traffic.
 An Anne Arundel County jury rendered a $79,831 verdict for the Plaintiff.